pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### The Structure of the Presentation

 Below we'll see a number of examples of non-parametric approaches to the estimation of causal effects.
 Some of these methods will work well, and others will mislead us.
 We will demonstrate how these methods serve as tools for imposing stricter and stricter assumptions on our inferential framework.
+Throughout we will use the _potential outcomes_ notation to discuss causal inference - we draw extensively on work in {cite:t}`aronow2019agnostic`, which can be consulted for more details.
+But very briefly, when we want to discuss the causal impact of a treatment status on an outcome $Y$ we will denote the outcome $Y(t)$ as the outcome measure $Y$ under the treatment regime $T = t$.

 - Application of Propensity Scores to Selection Effect Bias
-    - NHEFS data
+    - NHEFS data on weight loss and the relationship to smoking
 - Application of Propensity Scores to Selection Effect Bias
-    - Health Expenditure Data
+    - Health Expenditure Data and the relationship to smoking
 - Application of Debiased/Double ML to estimate ATE
 - Application of Mediation Analysis to estimate Direct and Indirect Effects

 These escalating set of assumptions required to warrant causal inference under different threats of confounding shed light on the process of inference as a whole.
-Throughout we will use the _potential outcomes_ notation to discuss causal inference - we draw extensively on work in {cite:t}`aronow2019agnostic`, which can be consulted for more details.
-But very briefly, when we want to discuss the causal impact of a treatment status on an outcome $Y$ we will denote the outcome $Y(t)$ as the outcome measure $Y$ under the treatment regime $T = t$.

 +++

-### Why do we Care about Propensity Scores?
+### Why do we care about Propensity Scores?

 With observational data we cannot re-run the assignment mechanism but we can estimate it, and transform our data to proportionally weight the data summaries within each group so that the analysis is less effected by the over-representation of different strata in each group.
 This is what we hope to use the propensity scores to achieve.